lfbear/k/README.md

 # k
-a shell tool for kubectl contexts switch quickly, alias for `kebectl config use-context`
+A shell tool for kubectl contexts switch quickly, alias for `kebectl config use-context`

 ## Prepare
 The tool depends `kubectl`, assume that you can already use `kebectl`